flipz357/flipz357.github.io/_posts/2024-08-21-chomsky-llm.md

 ### Different data, different perplexity levels are expected

-Let's first note that their training and testing data varies across setups (e.g., standard/shuffled word order).
+Let's first note that the paper's training and testing data varies across setups (e.g., standard/shuffled word order).
 Therefore, having achieved lower perplexity doesn’t necessarily equate to having learnt more efficiently, even if it would also be achieved in fewer steps.
 Conversely, the ability to learn efficiently doesn’t guarantee equally lower perplexity on any kind of data.